Harry Roy Veevers

-Harry Roy Veevers (January 1949–14 February 2013) was a British real estate and property tycoon who made his wealth by investments in Mombasa, Kenya.
-He was born in Rochdale, Greater Manchester and then moved to Kenya where he made his fortune.
+Harry Roy Veevers (January 1949–14 February 2013) was a British man who lived in Kenya.
+He was born in Bacup, Greater Manchester.

+Harry Roy Veevers was a Joiner and Builder.
+He was a Director of Rochdale Developments Ltd. Caramc Ltd and owner of Veevers Building and Joinery.

+In 2001, he liquidated his British assets and bought 3 properties in Nyali, Mombasa, Kenya.

 His death in 2013 started a long dispute lasting over a decade, due to claims that he was fatally poisoned.
-This led to a currently ongoing legal investigation.
+This led to a lengthy legal investigation.

 Early life and career

-Born January 1949 and originally from Rochdale, Greater Manchester, United Kingdom, Veevers made his fortune through property development and real estate investments, mainly after shifting his business interests to Mombasa, becoming one of the Kenya's most well known investors in real estate.
+Born 17 January 1949 and originally from Bacup, Greater Manchester, United Kingdom, Veevers was involved in real estate in Rochdale and Greater Manchester.

 Death

 Veevers died unexpectedly on 14 February 2013 at the age of 64 in Mombasa.
-At first it was thought that he had died of heart attack and a stroke, as he was buried the next day according to Islamic rites.
-The hasty burial caused tension within his family as his sons said they had no chance to see his body.
+At first it was claimed that he had died of heart attack and a stroke, as he was buried the next day according to Islamic rites, when in fact he was a Christian.
+The hasty burial caused tension within his family as his sons.

 This led to allegations that he was poisoned.